 - The Smith House is a heritage building that offers education and reception services to visitors.
 This entry point to Mount Royal Park also has the Café Smith restaurant-terrace.

-- Beaver Lake (Lac aux Castors) has a man-made lake where you can also find a playground and pavilion with a restaurant-bistro, restrooms, telephones, and rental counter for outdoor equipment (seasonal).
+- Beaver Lake (Lac aux Castors) has a man-made lake where you can also find a playground and pavilion with a restaurant-bistro and seasonal rental counter for outdoor equipment.

-- Bird feeder Circuit: Birdwatchers are a major visitor component at Mount Royal.
-The circuit runs along Olmsted Road from November to April.
+- Bird feeder Circuit: Birdwatchers should walk the circuit that runs along Olmsted Road from November to April for prime wildlife viewing.

 02 of 07

-Don't miss the Tam Tams - an outdoors drum jam - on Sunday mornings, weather permitting, from about May - October at the east base of Mont Royal, around the monument to Sir George-Étienne Cartier.
-The event has a fun, spontaneous feel.
-Don't be surprised if you detect a certain herbal smell wafting through the air - the crowd tends to be diverse but heavy on the hippies.
+Don't miss the Tam Tams—an outdoors drum jam—on Sunday mornings between May and October at the east base of Mont Royal, around the monument to Sir George-Étienne Cartier.
+Don't be surprised if you detect a certain herbal smell wafting through the air; the crowd tends to be diverse but heavy on the hippies.

 03 of 07